-If a student using VA Educational Benefits is put on suspension, the VA Educational benefits are stopped immediately based on the date of suspension and will not resume until the student is re-admitted into the college.
+If a student using VA Educational Benefits is put on suspension, the VA Educational Benefits are stopped immediately based on the date of suspension and will not resume until the student is re-admitted to the college.

-The Veterans Affairs Office at Southern Union State Community College Certifies your enrollment status, programs and academic progress.
+The Veterans Affairs Office at Southern Union State Community College certifies your enrollment status, programs, and academic progress.

-All questions concerning payment status are to be referred to the Department of Veterans Affairs at 1 (800) 442-4551 or by sending an electronic inquiry through www.gibill.va.gov.
+All questions concerning payment status are to be referred to the Department of Veterans Affairs at 1 (800) 442-4551 or by sending an electronic inquiry through https: ask.va.gov.